 Almost every year in between the months of May and June, Hollywood will release a blockbuster feature to get audiences into theaters and make back a good deal of money.
-Movies like ‘Toy Story 3’, ‘Thor’, ‘Kung Fu Panda 2’, ‘Transformers; Dark Of The Moon’, ‘Marvel’s The Avengers’, ‘Iron Man 3, ‘Man Of Steel’,‘Godzilla’, and X-Men: Days Of Future Past are all blockbusters that released during those months.
+Movies like ‘Toy Story 3’, ‘Thor’, ‘Kung Fu Panda 2’, ‘Transformers: Dark Of The Moon’, ‘Marvel’s The Avengers’, ‘Iron Man 3, ‘Man Of Steel’, ‘Godzilla’, and X-Men: Days Of Future Past are all blockbusters that released during those months.
 While you will get some comedies that are targeted at teens in between those action packed movies, something as small as ‘Popstar’ doesn’t stand a chance.

 By the end of July, studios will release more independent type films.
 August has always been the month for leftovers.
 Where Hollywood takes a little break.
 They put out some good movies, but none that particularly stands out - unless it’s 2014’s Guardians Of The Galaxy.
 ‘Popstar’ would’ve been successful had it been released in August.
 We’re not stating that if the movie were to have been released that month then financially it could’ve had a significant outcome, but it’s guaranteed that it would’ve made back its budget.

 ‘Popstar’ is a comedy that centers around the pop industry and pokes fun at modern pop-singers that kids and teens are aware of and listen to.
-While some adults may be interested in modern music and artists, most are not so tolerant around that subject and they’re not willing to pay money to see it.
+While some adults may be interested in modern music and artists, most are not so tolerant around that subject and are not willing to pay money to see it.
 If anything ‘Popstar’ should’ve tried to tone itself down just a tiny bit to get that PG-13 label.
 ‘Anchorman: The Legend Of Ron Burgundy’ may not have peaked financially at the time, but it’s certain that if the first Anchorman were to be released in this era, it would’ve made millions of dollars.
-Andy Samberg and The Lonely Island appeal to kids.
-So it is more likely that kids in the 12-17 age range would’ve gone out and seen their movie.
+Andy Samberg and The Lonely Island appeal to kids so it is more likely that those in the 12-17 age range would’ve gone out and seen their movie.